deluca-4139/CTX/api_brainstorming.md

 * also reasons for using endpoint API vs controller API

 next steps:
-* refactor to allow for unit testing
+* refactor the sold/capacity logic to allow for a new table that tracks ticket types, prices, and sales
+* unit testing!
 * sanitization of inputs where applicable
 * headers on requests for credentials when performing privileged actions
-*
+* refactoring of endpoints to move database logic into classes